puppetlabs/puppet-docs/source/puppet/4.3/reference/services_commands_windows.markdown

 This shortcut automatically requests UAC elevation, then runs [Facter][] in a command prompt window with administrator privileges.

-### Run CFacter

-This shortcut automatically requests UAC elevation, then runs [CFacter][cfacter] in a command prompt window with administrator privileges.

 ### Run Puppet Agent